-There are many reasons your credit card purchase may be declined, including incorrect information, hitting your credit limit or card expiration.
-Here’s how to resolve the issue and prevent future card purchases from being declined.
+There are many reasons your credit card purchase can get declined — including exceeding your credit limit, incorrect information, or card expiration.
+Here’s how to resolve the issue and prevent future card transactions from being declined.

 If you’ve ever had your credit card declined, you know how frustrating and awkward it can be.